-All intercompany transactions and accounts have been eliminated in the consolidated financial statements.
+All significant intercompany transactions and balances prior to deconsolidation are eliminated in consolidation.

 Net Asset Classification

 The Foundation follows the Uniform Prudent Management of Institutional Funds Act (UPMIFA) that provides accounting guidance on the classification of endowment fund net assets for states that have enacted versions of the UPMIFA, and enhances disclosures for endowment funds.
 Under UPMIFA all unappropriated endowment fund assets are considered restricted.